-If you chose the stereo option, your 301 CC came with a JL Audio Media Master 100 with four matching JL audio speakers (eight matching speakers if hard-top option is chosen).
-Please refer to the JL Audio Owner's Manual in your ditty bag for operation.
-Even if your boat didn't come with the stereo, your boat is pre-wired for four speakers in the cockpit and for four speakers in the hardtop.
-(Refer to pictures below for general locations of speakers and pre-pulled wiring.)
-Note that an amplifier is required to power more than four speakers with this model JL Audio.
-The amplifier is standard along with the four speakers in the hardtop if the boat has the speaker hardtop option.
+If you chose the stereo option, your 280 DC came with a JL Audio Stereo system Media Master 100 with eight matching speakers.
+The M800/8v2 channel amplifier is mounted on the helm.
+Please refer to the Marine Audio Owner's Manual in your duffel bag for operation.
+Even if your boat didn't come with the stereo, it is prewired for 4 speakers in the cockpit and four speakers in the hardtop.
+(Refer to Hardtop Wire Harness, page 32).

-JL Stereo System
+JL Audio Stereo System